 The new church was dedicated also to St. Paschal Baylon, a XVIth century Spanish Franciscan monk who was canonized in 1690, similar to a nearby house for poor girls; it was under the patronage of King Philip V of Spain, whose coat of arms was painted above the entrance.

 (left) Interior with the coat of arms of Cardinal Troiano Acquaviva, Spanish Ambassador to the Pope; (right) ceiling with "The Glory of St. Peter of Alcantara" by Matteo Panaria

 The adjoining friary housed members of the Discalced Franciscan Order whereas S. Francesco a Ripa belonged to the (Franciscan) Reformed Friars Minor Order.
 The Discalced Franciscans were aka Alcantarini after St. Peter of Alcantara (1499-1562) who promoted a stricter observance of St. Francis' rule.

 (left) Fašade; (right) detail of the portal

 Trastevere has many churches, but very few palaces.
 Palazzo Dal Pozzo is located at the end of Stradone di S. Francesco and the 1748 map shows it was a very large building, but with a rather narrow entrance.
-It was erected in the early XVIIth century, most likely for Cassiano Dal Pozzo (1588-1657), a patron of arts and science.
-In the XVIIIth century it was turned into a hostel for poor women.
+It was erected in the early XVIIth century, perhaps for Cassiano Dal Pozzo (1588-1657), a patron of arts and science, who however lived in a house near S. Andrea della Valle where he gathered a collection of paintings by Nicolas Poussin.
+In the XVIIIth century the palace in Trastevere was turned into a hostel for poor women.
 It was eventually split into apartments.